tinymce/tinymce-docs/plugins/nonbreaking.md

 title_nav: Nonbreaking
 description: Insert a nonbreaking space.
 keywords: nonbreaking
+controls: toolbar button, menu item
 ---

-// adds menu control (under Insert menu)

-// adds toolbar control

 This plugin adds a button for inserting nonbreaking space entities `&nbsp;` at the current caret location (cursor insert point).
-It also adds a menu item `Nonbreaking space` under the Insert menu dropdown and a toolbar control.
+It also adds a menu item `Nonbreaking space` under the `Insert` menu dropdown and a toolbar button.

 **Type:** `String`